DallinKooyman/Tetris/README.md

 ## Installation
 To install, run, and play this Tetris, download Tetris.zip.
 Unzip the file and run Tetris.exe.
+Alternatively, you can find all the files needed in the Release folder that is found in the same directory as this README.

 ## Features
 While following a simple [youtube tutorial](https://www.youtube.com/watch?v=zH_omFPqMO4)